Instructions to authors (updated June 2016)

 The journal places no restriction on the style of review: narrative reviews, systematic reviews, and meta-analyses will all be considered.

-These manuscripts summarize the state-of-the-art in a particular field.
-Reviews should generally be no longer than 4000 words, excluding manuscript heading, abstract, references (which are unrestricted in number), acknowledgements, funding, tables and figures.
+Review manuscripts summarize the state-of-the-art in a particular field.
+Reviews should be no longer than 4000 words, on first submission, excluding manuscript heading, abstract, references (which are unrestricted in number), acknowledgements, funding, tables and figures.
 In the case of Supplementary Material, please indicate if it can be published online only.
 If so, please upload it in separate file(s) (see appendices section).
 There is no limit on the number of figures or tables, but please consider that the journal is limited for space and that it may be possible to present some figures and tables as online only.
 Similarly, it may be possible to present an extended bibliography for online-only presentation.

 When providing word counts please indicate which word processing software and which version you are using.